MTG/IAM-tutorial-ismir22/webbook/introduction/welcome.md

 ```{note}
 You may also download the source code of a particular page using the downloading button also on the top right of the page.
 If the page includes runable code, you may get the ``.ipynb`` file to run it locally as well.
 ```

+## Getting in touch
+Do not hesitate to [get in touch]("mailto:genis.plaja@upf.edu,thomas.nuttall@upf.edu") for any enquiries, questions, and suggestions!
+If you encounter an error, problem, or even a typo, please [do open an issue](https://github.com/MTG/IAM-tutorial-ismir22/issues) in the tutorial repository.